marinedarbaumont/TP2_GDB-final/README.md

 **6) Which recommendation strategy you can implement?
 What’s improvements you’d make for transforming this mini project into production ready code ?**

+Recommendation strategy -> I would start with a simple “customers who bought this also bought that” approach using graph relationships.
+For example, if two products often appear in the same order, or if customers view or add similar products to their carts, the system can recommend related items.
+We could also use category similarity (recommend items from the same category) or popularity-based ranking (show most viewed or purchased items).
+These are the most simple approaches but also the strategies that I am most capable of implementing.

+Production ready code -> To make it ready for production, I would automate the ETL so data updates automatically and add checks to make sure the imports don’t fail.